thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Notes:

-- If you fail to provide all of the information above, the Results Team will likely ask you to resend a complete change request.
+- If you fail to provide all of the information above, the WRT will likely ask you to resend a complete change request.
 The WCA ID, which is the unique key to identify competitors in the WCA database, must never be missing.
 All results changes must be sent via "reply all" to the original results thread where you submitted the JSON of the competition.
-- If the change stems from a clerical mistake, e.g. a mistake during data entry, just emailing the Results Team in the results submission thread is enough.
+- If the change stems from a clerical mistake, e.g. a mistake during data entry, just emailing the WRT in the results submission thread is enough.
 If, however, the change arises from WRC or WDC feedback, the relevant committee must be included in CC.
-- For significant changes, e.g. retroactive disqualification of results, Delegates are advised to inform the affected competitor(s) by email or chat before or right after sending the change request to the Results Team.
+- For significant changes, e.g. retroactive disqualification of results, Delegates are advised to inform the affected competitor(s) by email or chat before or right after sending the change request to the WRT.

 ## Delegate Reports